monhi/Rust-inilite/README.md

 ## How to use it

 * Download the project.
-* run cargo build to build the project.
+* Run cargo build to build the project.
-* run cargo run to run the project.
+* Run cargo run to run the project.
-* run cargo test to test the project.
+* Run cargo test to test the project.

 As I test it in Windows OS, I set d:\config.ini as the ini file name in main.rs file.